james-gould/james-gould/README.md

 - [Personal blog focusing on .NET development](https://jamesgould.dev)
 - 99RON, a simple web tool helping you find premium fuel in the UK; currently under development.

+This repository also serves as a store for my [Visual Studio Snippets](https://github.com/james-gould/james-gould/tree/main/CodeSnippets).

 ## 🏆 Some notable achievements

 - Created an IoT ingestion platform capable of over 1b (billion with a b!) binary data packet requests per day.